 For the price, it would have been nice for OMAX to throw in a carrying case (though one is sold separately), but if you’re raising the next Doogie Howser, your child’s eyes will light up like an LED bulb when they see this microscope.
 This one is perfect for dissection experiments, internal cell structures, hair and skin tissue.

 The best microscopes for kids aren’t just standalone devices; they come bundled with all sorts of useful extras.
 Such is the case with the Educational Insights Nancy B's Science Club Microscope, another colorful option that gets consistently high user reviews.
 Genuine scientific research is all about data collection, and this microscope gets that ball rolling with a 22-page activity journal.

 Powered by two LED lights (and 3 AAA batteries), the microscope itself can achieve an impressive range of 30X to 400X magnification, which is perfect for getting up close and personal with all the rocks, plants and bugs your backyard has to offer.
 Let the specimen collection begin!

 The Omano JuniorScope is a professional-looking 400X monocular microscope that’s a great gift for grade-schoolers.
+You'll find it most useful for plants, insects, rocks and minerals, hair and skin tissue.
 Constructed from glass, plastic and metal components, it’s heavier and more durable than many microscopes for kids.
 From examining rocks to marveling at miniscule plant cells, young students can use this fantastic LED-powered microscope to magnify nature in crystal clarity.